Connected Factory solution accelerator walkthrough

 Connected Factory WebApp returns OPC Browser UX enriched with the OPC UA-specific information it received from the OPC UA server to the Web Browser to render it.

-- While browsing through the OPC address-space and applying functions to nodes in the OPC address-space, the OPC Browser UX client part uses AJAX calls over HTTPS secured with Anti-Forgery Tokens to get data from the Connected Factory WebApp.
+- While a user browses through the OPC address-space and applies functions to nodes in the OPC address-space, the OPC Browser UX client uses AJAX calls over HTTPS secured with Anti-Forgery Tokens to get data from the Connected Factory WebApp.

 - If necessary, the client uses the communication explained in steps 4 through to 10 to exchange information with the OPC UA server.